ArpitPrd/Floating-Point-Processor/README.md

 1. **Assumptions on Hardware**:
     - **Functional Unit**:
-        - a .S and .D opcode differ only in terms of latency but are operated on the same device
+        - a .S and .D opcode differ both in terms of latency and precision
         - The program lets avail a functional unit when the previous instruction (which was using this functinal block) has started its writeback
         - All operations operate on IEEE 754
     - **Register File**: